 Here we found an adorable Wes Anderson style cabin complete with log burner, blankets, lanterns and a kettle, a Green Egg barbecue and any number of fire bowls (they are very keen on fire at Glen Dye).
 The real treat for us though was the utterly brilliant log-fired Swedish hot tub lit by a string of twinkling fairy lights overlooking the peaty, velvety, black, inviting waters of the freezing cold Scottish river where I swam each morning.

 The hot tub was the unrivalled highlight of our holiday.
-It would take around two hours to fully heat up, two hours where we'd huddle by the log burner in the little hut waiting patiently, drinking tea and chatting, keeping an eye on the fire basket for fear of it extinguishing.
+It would take around two hours to fully heat up, two hours where the three of us (the others eschewing the hot tub for the comforts of the fireside in the house) would huddle by the log burner in the little hut waiting patiently, drinking tea and chatting, keeping an eye on the fire basket for fear of it extinguishing.
 Eventually one of us would inevitably cave and run across the clearing and jump into the tepid water, unable to wait a moment longer, only to find it too cold to warm our chilly bones.
 But little by little it would heat up with until the point one of us would suddenly fling our arms out decrying it to now being far too warm.

 Sitting quietly in the tub we’d look up through the branches of the cosseting conifers at the bright stars beyond, the smoke of the fire fading the fairy lights into a blur.
 It was magical and intimate and don’t think any of us will ever forget it.
 Our bodies warm and our faces freezing cold like sleeping with the windows open under a snuggly duvet on a chilly night.
 With the scent of the woodsmoke and sound of nothing other than the crackling of the wood, the bubbling of the water in the river and Edward fossicking around in the bushes, it was impossibly not to feel present, peaceful and happy.